w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-controllable.md

 type: foundational
 ---

-For functionality that can be activated using a :term[simple pointer input], at least one of the following is true:
+At least one of the following is true for functionality that can be activated using a :term[simple pointer input]:

 No Down Event
 : The :term[down event] of the :term[pointer] is not used to execute any part of the function